elfakyn/knowledge/src/cloud/aws/services/s3_bucket_policy_weird_behaviors.md

 }
 ```

-And now you delete user `Test`.
-The bucket policy will now show
+And now you delete the user `Test`.
+The bucket policy will now show:

 ```json
 {